 Customization, whether for medical device development or personalized patient care is such an overwhelming advantage that 3D printing provides.
 Oftentimes, limited sizing options are unavailable for amputees which can be uncomfortable or worse, lead to further complications.
 Traditionally, doctors and physicians were forced to provide generic solutions to complex problems or try to fabricate prosthetics on their own with limited success.
 3D printing is an adaptable technology that has certainly proven itself to be a viable option that is improving patient care.

-Advanced materials with biocompatibility characteristics, static dissipative capabilities or improved mechanical properties are available and being used today for end-use applications.
+Advanced materials with biocompatibility characteristics, static dissipative capabilities, or improved mechanical properties are available and are being used today for end-use applications.

 The excitement and quick growth of 3D printing has become revolutionary for so many businesses and hospitals.
 However, there are challenges.

-(1) The regulatory and standardization of 3D printing technology, processes and materials lags behind, leading to adoption hesitancy.
+(1) The regulatory and standardization of 3D printing technology, processes, and materials lag behind, leading to adoption hesitancy.
 Many market leaders (Mayo Clinic, J&J, Medtronic) are actively leading the charge to qualification, but it remains a barrier to entry.

-(2) Patient data and hospital record keeping is already incredibly cumbersome, so integrating large CAD files and 3D printing software complicates workflows and may actually hinder the process instead of helping.
+(2) Patient data and hospital record-keeping are already incredibly cumbersome, so integrating large CAD files and 3D printing software complicates workflows and may actually hinder the process instead of helping.

-Having a software capable of monitoring, tracking and aggregating this type of data would eliminate those bottlenecks and could improve patient communications—thus reducing hospital readmissions and unnecessary costs.
+Having software capable of monitoring, tracking, and aggregating this type of data would eliminate those bottlenecks and could improve patient communications—thus reducing hospital readmissions and unnecessary costs.

 Medical device manufacturers are actively searching for ways to expand access to 3D printing technologies throughout their organizations.